 Providing transparency at all stages of the judicial process

-Make available relevant data in real time, to enable policy making based on actual data.
+Making available all the relevant data in real time, to enable policy making based on actual data.

 The software was completed and installed on the servers in the data center of the Ministry of Justice in late 2019 and